 - Kussmaul's sign: the neck veins distend with inspiration, instead of collapsing.
 Adolf Kussmaul described this in 1873 in the case of "a sturdy 21-year-old farming boy" with pericardial effusion.
 "The jugular veins became considerably swollen, those on the right side were coiling; by each inspiration, a slight increase of its contents could be noted" he wrote.
 The mechanism behind this is probably the flush of blood produced by the contracting diaphragm as it pushes on intra-abdominal contents.
-Normally this would be accepted by the right heart and pumped normally, but in tamponade the non-compliant right ventricle is unable to accomodate the extra blood flow.
+Normally this would be accepted by the right heart and pumped normally, but with restrictive pericardial pathology, the non-compliant right ventricle is unable to accomodate the extra blood flow.
 With this, the right atrial pressure exceeds the inspiratory fall in pleural pressure - and therefore the central veins distend.

 - Friedreich's sign: an exaggerated early drop in diastolic CVP, remarked upon by Friedreich in his 1864 publication, Zur Diagnose der Herzbeutelverwachsungen.
 This is also seen in constrictive pericarditis.
 The usual manifestation on the CVP trace is a rapid y descent, followed by a rapid rise in pressure.
 It happens when the tricuspid valve opens in early right ventricular diastole; the right ventricle fills rapidly because of increased right atrial pressure, but is unable to take all of the right atrial volume and so diastole is cut short.
 Lange et al (1966) found this sign was often absent in cardiac tamponade, and was more associated with restrictive and heavily calcified pericardial disease.